domRiddle/ASF/Statistics.md

 ## Usage of data

-Your SteamID, Avatar, automated trading (API key + ASF 2FA) status, SteamTradeMatcher status and MatchEverything status is being used for our **Public ASF STM listing** explained below.
+Your SteamID, Nickname, Avatar, automated trading (API key + ASF 2FA) status, SteamTradeMatcher status and MatchEverything status is being used for our **Public ASF STM listing** explained below.

 ---